jhuckaby/pixl-chart/README.md

 VOID addLayers( ARRAY )
 ```

 The `addLayers()` method adds multiple layers to the chart at once.
 This can be called at any time, even after a chart is rendered (this will trigger a follow-up render).
-See [Adding Layers](#adding-layers) below for details on how to format your layer data.
+See [Adding Layers](#adding-layers) for details on how to format your layer data.

 ### render